theolebeau/thlb_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student in the Cosmology at IAS, Université Paris-Saclay
+role: PhD student in the Cosmology team at IAS, Université Paris-Saclay

 # Organizations/Affiliations to show in About widget
 organizations: